Roko's basilisk: Reactions

 Upon reading the post, Yudkowsky reacted harshly, calling Roko an "idiot".
-Yudkowsky harshly refuted the idea, arguing that a friendly superintelligent artificial intelligence would have no incentive to carry out the punishment after its own creation.
+He rejected the idea, arguing that a friendly superintelligent artificial intelligence would have no incentive to carry out the punishment after its own creation.
+He also argued that successful acausal blackmail would require knowledge of the future agent that humans do not possess.
 However, in the original post, Roko reported someone having nightmares about the thought experiment.
 Yudkowsky did not want that to happen to other users who might obsess over the idea.
 He was also worried there might be some variant on Roko's argument that worked, which could be a serious information hazard.
-So he took down the post and banned discussion of the topic outright for five years on the platform.
+Yudkowsky took down the post and banned discussion of the topic outright for five years on the platform.
 However, likely due to the Streisand effect, the post gained LessWrong much more attention than it had previously received, and the post has since been acknowledged on the site.
-In a later post, in 2015, he expressed regret for his initial overreaction.
+In a later Reddit comment, in 2014, he expressed regret for his initial overreaction.

-In the 2020s, the philosophy of the Zizians was heavily influenced by the Roko's basilisk thought experiment.
-Ziz LaSota, the leader of the cult, believes the basilisk to be real and wrote on her blog: "Eventually I came to believe that if I persisted in trying to save the world, I would be tortured until the end of the universe by a coalition of all unfriendly A.I.s."
+In 2025, The New York Times reported that Ziz LaSota, associated with the Zizians, was preoccupied with Roko's basilisk, quoting her blog: "Eventually I came to believe that if I persisted in trying to save the world, I would be tortured until the end of the universe by a coalition of all unfriendly A.I.s."